cellsjs/piscosour/doc/packaging.md

 # Piscosour Packaging Best Practices

-The maximun power of Piscosour is when eveything is separated, so is very convenient to pack every plugin, straw, shots as split as you can.
+The maximun power of Piscosour is when everything is separated, so is very convenient to pack shots, straws or plugins as separate as possible.

 ## (1) Recipe module